Tofu Lettuce Wraps (Better Than PF Chang’s)

 Ingredients

-• 6 green onions finely sliced (white and green parts separated)
+• 2 sliced green onions white and green parts separated

 • 1 tablespoon minced garlic